-Designated Medical is affiliated with The Executive Personal Assistant, trading as Designated PA is committed to protecting the privacy of our clients and any visitors to our website, www.designatedmedical.com (“Site”).
+The Executive Personal Assistant Ltd trading as Designated Medical and is committed to protecting the privacy of our clients and any visitors to our website, www.designatedmedical.com (“Site”).

 THE INFORMATION WE COLLECT

 We may collect and process the following information about you:

 (a) information that you provide to us when you register your details with Designated Medical or fill out forms on the Site;